-It was concluded that enteral nutrition strategies could represent a possible alternative to other methodologies, especially when it is recommended to improve patient adherence to the diet prescribed before bariatric surgery.
-Weight loss induced by the ketogenic diet before bariatric surgery has beneficial effects in reducing liver volume, metabolic profile, and intra- and postoperative complications.
-Knowledge of the type of bariatric surgery performed and an understanding of its anatomy and physiology help provide optimal care to patients, especially nutritional complications.
-Nutritional deficiencies and metabolic disorders result from "malabsorption" procedures, such as RYGB.
-It is essential to administer thiamine immediately.
+It was concluded that nutritional therapy strategies could represent a possible alternative to other methodologies, especially when it is recommended to improve patient adherence to the prescribed diet before bariatric surgery.
+Weight loss induced by the ketogenic diet prior to bariatric surgery has beneficial effects on reducing liver volume, metabolic profile, and intra- and postoperative complications.
+Knowledge of the type of bariatric surgery performed and an understanding of its anatomy and physiology are helpful in providing optimal patient care, especially in nutritional complications.
+Nutritional deficiencies and metabolic disorders are due to "malabsorption" procedures such as RYGB.
+Immediate administration of thiamine is essential.
 Dextrose should be avoided in intravenous hydration until thiamine is adequately replaced.
-For all bariatric patients, a protein intake of 60-70 g/d and multivitamins with iron and vitamin B12 supplementation is recommended.
-Daily calcium and vitamin D supplementation is also encouraged.
-Additionally, serum micronutrient levels should be monitored regularly and additional supplemental measures prescribed as indicated.
+For all bariatric patients, a protein intake of 60-70 g/d and a multivitamin with iron and vitamin B12 supplementation is recommended.
+Daily supplementation with calcium and vitamin D is also encouraged.
+In addition, serum micronutrient levels should be monitored regularly and additional supplementation measures prescribed as indicated.